MicrosoftDocs/win32/desktop-src/tablet/icontextnode-getlocation.md

 ---
-Description: Retrieves the position and size of the IContextNode object. ms.assetid: 40787a9b-1017-4209-aec8-09b7332bfa8a
+description: Retrieves the position and size of the IContextNode object. ms.assetid: 40787a9b-1017-4209-aec8-09b7332bfa8a
 title: IContextNode::GetLocation method (IACom.h)
 ms.topic: reference